FAQs

 Will the project remove parking?

 Yes, the design for Lincoln Street will remove 13 on-street parking spaces on the east side of Lincoln Street between 11th Avenue and 13th Avenue.
-All other on-street parking will remain.
+A few other on-street parking spaces near the intersections of 7th Avenue, 6th Avenue, and 5th Avenue will likely also be removed to accommodate intersection changes.
+The exact amount of on-street parking removal near these intersections will be determined in the engineering phase of the project.

 I have a question, who do I ask?